 1. Using poorly written or nonexistent calls to action

-When creating ads in Arabic, it’s important to utilise similar calls to action, like “buy,” “find,” or “shop.”
+When creating ads in Arabic, it’s important to utilize similar calls to action, like “buy,” “find,” or “shop.”
 Without these calls to action, the meaning of the ad can become unclear to the customer.
 For example, the ad below is for a company that finances Islamic real estate purchases, meaning they provide a specific kind of financing for Muslim customers.
-The ad was generated while searching for “عقارات لندن” and it advertises mortgage financing.
+The ad was generated while searching for “عقارات لندن” (London real estate) and it advertises mortgage financing.
 However, the ad’s wording leaves the user without a call to action, opting to instead state the services offered.
 For a list of Arabic calls to action you should be using, see this article.

 2. English usage in campaigns

-In most campaigns run throughout the Arab region, targeting customers only in Arabic is going to leave a large potential customer base completely unreached.
+In most campaigns run throughout the Arab region, targeting customers only in Arabic is going to leave a large potential customer base completely un-reached.
 Many Arabs are searching in their native language, and if a campaign only has ads written in English, it can alienate consumers.
 For certain high volume searches, such as those for iPhones, new computers, and other electronics, there is a significant lack of advertisements in Arabic.
 In fact, the majority of searches for electronics returned no Arabic ads, and only those in English, such as the one below:

 This is a major opportunity for companies wishing to target the region to reach a base of potential customers their competitors aren’t accessing.
-A smart campaign will utilise both English and Arabic in order to target the broadest customer base, including natives and expatriates.
+A smart campaign will utilize both English and Arabic in order to target the broadest customer base, including natives and expatriates.

 Another common issue is when ads are run in English when the user is searching in Arabic, like the campaign below, which displayed for the search